lavanya1402/ai-resume-analyzer/readme.md

 ## This project demonstrates

-✅ AI resume intelligence
+- AI resume intelligence
-✅ semantic similarity matching
+- Semantic similarity matching
-✅ GPT reasoning workflows
+- GPT reasoning workflows
-✅ explainable decision output
+- Explainable decision output
-✅ career guidance automation
+- Career guidance automation

 This is not just scoring.
 This is **AI-assisted career coaching**.